Mills College at Northeastern University: Julia Morgan Buildings

 In 1904, Mills president Susan Mills became interested in architect Julia Morgan because she wished to further the career of a female architect, and because Morgan, just beginning her career, charged less than her male counterparts.
 Morgan designed six buildings for the Mills campus, including El Campanil, believed to be the first freestanding bell tower on a United States college campus.
 El Campanil consists of 72 feet of reinforced concrete in a Spanish Mission-style and resides in front of Seminary Hall.
 The bell tower has a low pitched red tile roof and seven arched openings for the ten bells.
 The nails and lock of the large wooden door to El Campanil come from an old Spanish church in Mexico.
 Morgan's reputation grew when the tower was unscathed by the 1906 San Francisco earthquake.
-The bells in the tower "were cast for the World's Columbian Exposition (Chicago-1893), and given to Mills by a trustee".
-The ten bells were name after the graces of the spirit to emphasize the school's commitment to the Christian mission; Faith, Hope, Peace, Joy, Love, Meekness, Gentleness, Self Control, Longing, Suffering.
+The bells in the tower were cast for the World's Columbian Exposition (Chicago, 1893), and given to Mills by trustee David Hewes.
+The ten bells were named after the graces of the spirit to emphasize the school's commitment to the Christian mission; Faith, Hope, Peace, Joy, Love, Meekness, Gentleness, Self Control, Longing, Suffering.
 Surrounding the structure are southern California flora adorn earthenware jars that Morgan designed in the style of those at the Alhambra.

 The Margaret Carnegie Library (1906), which was named after Andrew Carnegie's daughter.
 The Ming Quong Home for Chinese girls, built in 1924 and purchased by Mills in 1936, which was renamed Alderwood Hall and now houses the Julia Morgan School for Girls (independent of the college).
 She designed the Student Union in 1916.
 Kapiolani Cottage, which has served as an infirmary, faculty housing, and administration offices.
 And finally, Mills's original gymnasium and pool, which have been replaced by the Tea Shop and Suzanne Adams Plaza.